see-quick/rh-summer/_04-bug-hunting/README.md

 # Bug Hunting Exercise

 ## Description
 This project involves debugging Java-based HTTP servers with varying levels of difficulty, each designed with intentional errors to challenge your debugging skills.
 The servers support basic HTTP functionality and are meant to help you practice identifying and fixing bugs in real-world scenarios.

 ### Applications
-1. `SimpleHttpServer` (Level 1): Basic server with very simple bugs.
+1. `SimpleHttpServer` (Level 1): A basic HTTP server with straightforward, beginner-level bugs.
-2. `MediumHttpServer` (Level 2): Intermediate server with medium difficulty bugs.
+2. `RestfulHttpServer` (Level 2): A small REST server with more realistic and tricky issues.
 3. `SpringBootHttpServer` (Level 3): Spring Boot application with hard-to-find bugs.

 ## Getting Started